Not an official forecast

 The graphics display preliminary modeling analysis, showing qualitative and quantitative information about the tsunami, including tsunami wave interaction with ocean floor bathymetric features, and neighboring coastlines.
 Tsunami model amplitude information is shown color-coded according to the scale bar.

-Model amplitudes calculated with the MOST forecast model.
+- Model amplitudes calculated with the MOST forecast model.
+Filled colors show maximum computed tsunami amplitude in cm during 24 hours of wave propagation.

 Preliminary model and DART® buoy data/tide gauge sea level data comparisons